soltanisgeo/Website/content/authors/admin/_index.md

 1 - Construct the experimental 3D velocity model of the Tehran basin with an extensive integrated geophysical and geological approach to know about basin properties.

 2- Using this 3D velocity model for seismic strong ground motion simulations to predict a more realistic surface ground motion for future earthquakes by EFISPEC3D code.
 EFISPEC3D is a free code that solves the three-dimensional wave equations using spectral-element method.
-(Link : De Martin et al.  https://gitlab.brgm.fr/brgm/efispec3d).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.